 - Beginning on March 15, 2011, only dogs are recognized as service animals under titles II and III of the ADA.

 - A service dog is a dog that is individually trained to do work or perform tasks for a person with a disability.

 Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.
-Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medicines, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
+Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medicines, calming a person with Post Traumatic Stress Disorder (PTSD), or performing other duties.
 Service animals are working animals, not pets.
 The work or task a dog has been trained to provide must be directly related to the person's disability.
-Dogs whose sold function to provide comfort or emotional support do not qualify as service animals under the ADA.
+Dogs whose primary function is to provide comfort or emotional support do not qualify as service animals under the ADA.

 Under the ADA, dogs that are service animals will be permitted in the cave.
 As per ADA requirements, service animals must be harnessed or leashed, and in control and housebroken.
 When these conditions are not met, the service animal will not be allowed in the cave.